IMPELLER USED IN SPIRAM PUMPS

 The SPIRAM centrifugal pump uses a specially designed screw-shaped impeller to feed the pumped fluid into the conical inlet chamber.
 The impeller then uses the centrifugal force generated by the impeller to push the pumped fluid out of the pump.

 The combination of the conical narrowing of the meridional cut, the small wrap angles of blades and the low lead-in angles of the fluid path promote movement of the product from the impeller suction side to the discharge section with minimal opportunity to cause blocking.
-In general, the hydraulics type involving a single bladed screw pump with an impeller eliminates the possibility of clogging it.
-What passes through the inlet port it will also pass through the outlet port, thanks to the volute rising towards the rear side.
+In general, the type of hydraulics involving a single bladed screw pump with an impeller eliminates the possibility of clogging it.
+What passes through the inlet port will also pass through the outlet port, thanks to the volute rising towards the rear side.

 s-latkou